moefrumkin/droplet/README.md

 ### Expressions
 An expression in Droplet represents a syntactic structure that can be evaluated to an integer.
-There are ? types of expressions in Droplet.
-They can be represented by the following context free grammar:
+There are 6 types of expressions in Droplet.
+They can be represented by the following context-free grammar:

 - ```Expression -> BinaryOperationExpression | EnclosedExpression | FunctionCallExpression | IdentifierExpression | LiteralExpression | UnaryOperationExpression```
 - ```BinaryOperationExpression -> Expression BinaryOperation Expression```